Power BI security white paper

 A WFE cluster consists of an ASP.NET website running in the Azure App Service Environment.
 When users attempt to connect to the Power BI service, the client's DNS service may communicate with the Azure Traffic Manager to find the most appropriate (usually nearest) datacenter with a Power BI deployment.
 For more information about this process, see Performance traffic-routing method for Azure Traffic Manager.

-Static resources such as *.js, *.css, and image files are mostly stored on Azure Content Delivery Network (CDN) and retrieved directly by the browser.
+Static resources such as *.js, *.css, and image files are mostly stored on an Azure Content Delivery Network (CDN) and retrieved directly by the browser.
 Note that Sovereign Government cluster deployments are an exception to this rule, and for compliance reasons will omit the CDN and instead use a WFE cluster from a compliant region for hosting static content.

 Power BI back-end cluster (BE)